Eureka O'Hara: Music

 In April 2017, O'Hara and Adam Barta premiered a single and music video for "Body Positivity", which features Kandy Muse, a drag queen from the Haus of Aja who would later go on to compete on season 13 of Drag Race.
 The video features cameo appearances by RuPaul's Drag Race contestants Charlie Hides and Cynthia Lee Fontaine, as well as reality television personality Farrah Abraham.
 "Body Positivity (part ii: Electropoint)" was released in March 2018.

 Eureka released her first solo single, "Stomp", on April 28, 2017.
 She released their second solo single, "The Big Girl", co-written by Bob the Drag Queen, on June 28, 2018.
 The accompanying music video has been viewed more than two million times on YouTube.

 As part of the final challenge of season 10 of RuPaul's Drag Race, O'Hara and the other top four contestants wrote and recorded their own verses for RuPaul's song "American".
 The song reached number 12 on the Billboard Dance/Electronic Songs chart.
 In November 2018, VELO released the single "Where My Man At", featuring O'Hara and Drag Race season three runner-up Manila Luzon.
 The two also appear in the song's music video, together with Thorgy Thor, Ginger Minj, and Trinity the Tuck.

 Personal life

 Eureka lived as a trans woman for about five years before deciding to detransition.
 She then identified as "genderfluid and gender-neutral" and used they/them pronouns out of drag.
 On the season 3 finale of We're Here, Eureka came out as a trans woman, using exclusively she/her pronouns and beginning to both socially and medically transition.
 Eureka supports body positivity and has nicknamed herself "The Elephant Queen".
 She cites Divine as an influence to her drag aesthetic.
-Huggard came out again as a trans woman in December 2022.